Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary

 \begin{remark}[Comparison to other estimators] Let us set $H_T= \R^T$, $\mathcal{Z} = \{1, \cdots,n\}$, $\nu$ the counting measure and $W_T$ as in Remark \ref{rem:cor1_comp} and assume that the Riemannian diameter of the set $\Theta_T$ is bounded by a constant free of $T$.
 We recall that in this case $\Delta_T=1$.
 By considering the estimators built from the optimization problem \eqref{eq:generalized_lasso} with $p=1$ and applying Corollary \ref{cor:extension}, we get with:

 that, with probability, larger than $1- C\, n/T^{\gamma/2}$:

-We note that this simultaneous estimation procedure gives the same result as estimating separately $n$ signals as in \cite{butucea22} under the assumption that each signal has sparsity $s$.
-Individual estimation can be better for those signals with smaller sparsity than the global one we use here.
+We note that this simultaneous estimation procedure gives the same predictors as estimating separately $n$ signals according to \cite{butucea22}, provided that the design matrix has size $K$ large enough.
+Separate estimation and aggregation of the bounds give the following bound $\sigma^2 \bar s \log(T)/T$ instead of \eqref{eq:mse3}, where $\bar s$ is the average sparsity of the $n$ signals.
+The latter bound is smaller, but is of the order $\sigma^2 s \log(T)/T$ when all signals share most of the non-linear parameters. \end{remark}

-In Remark \ref{rem:cor1_comp}, we showed that by taking $p=2$ in the optimization problem \eqref{eq:generalized_lasso} defining the estimators $\hat B$ and $\hat \vartheta$, we obtain the bound \eqref{eq:mse2} for a well chosen tuning parameter $\kappa$.
-When $n$ and $T$ are sufficiently large, we remark that the bound \eqref{eq:mse3} is larger than the bound \eqref{eq:mse2} established for the estimators from Corollary \ref{cor:chi2} and stands with a smaller probability.
+\begin{remark}[Comparison for $p=2$ and $p=1$] In Remark \ref{rem:cor1_comp}, we showed that by taking $p=2$ in the optimization problem \eqref{eq:generalized_lasso} defining the estimators $\hat B$ and $\hat \vartheta$, we obtain the bound \eqref{eq:mse2} for a well chosen tuning parameter $\kappa$.
+When $n$ and $T$ are sufficiently large, we remark that the bound \eqref{eq:mse3} (obtained when $p=1$) is larger than the bound \eqref{eq:mse2} (obtained when $p=2$) established for the estimators from Corollary \ref{cor:chi2} and stands with a smaller probability.